 Mr. G invests Rs.
 6,000 into his PORD at the rate of 7.2% p.a. for 60 months.
 The sum accrued at maturity would stand at –

 Unlike the recurring deposit at banks, post office RD tenure is fixed, i.e. 5 years.
 Most people open an RD account to use it as immediate support in case of any inevitable emergency in the coming years making it an instrument being used as a medium-term investment option.
 Presently, an RD account in a Post office has a minimum tenure of 5 years, which means one needs to ensure that his/her account is active during this period.

-If one wants to continue with the RD account even after 5 years, there is a provision for the same under which, the RD can be extended to 5 more years making the maximum tenure as 10 years.
-Moreover, RDs that have been extended by 5 more years will continue earning interest compounded quarterly as earlier.
+If one wants to continue with the RD account even after 5 years, there is a provision for the same under which the RD can be extended to 5 more years making the maximum tenure is 10 years.

 A recurring deposit is one of the most preferred investment tools to earn good returns on your monthly investment.
 The minimum deposit is kept very low to ensure that it’s under the budget of people who are often skeptical about the deposit amount and rate of interest.
 As per the post office RD rules, the minimum deposit is Rs.
 10 per month and the maximum deposit has got no limit.
 One can increase the deposit amount in multiples of Rs.
 5, ensuring that they invest whatever amount is feasible.